anilprajapat5771-ui/Office-time-tracker/README.md

-# ⏱️ Deepak's Time Tracker
+# ⏱️ Anil's Time Tracker

 A sleek, professional time tracking application built with vanilla HTML, CSS, and JavaScript.
 Perfect for hosting on GitHub Pages.